xenses/nanotest-py/README.md

 it should behave.

-A problem with this is that sometimes, as the developer of a piece of software, you want to test for the expected _failures,_ but including these sorts of tests in a suite would be, to users running the suite to prove your software, irritating at best.
+A problem with this is that sometimes, as the developer of a piece of software, you want to test for expected _failure,_ But including these sorts of tests in a suite would be, to users running the suite to prove your software, irritating at best and off-putting at worst.

-One solution is write tests which succeed by testing for the results of failure.
+One solution is write tests which succeed by testing for the side-effects or results of a failure.
 Another is to use inversions of logic to turn a failure into a success (and thus a passing test).
-But neither of these is the right choice all the time.
+But sometimes neither of these what you want.

 For those times, `nanotest-py` supports the concept of developer
 tests: test scripts which are not run by default.
 To make a script